Dhruvu2704/Disaster-Preparedness-System/README.md

 ## 📌 Project Overview

-RescueNet is an **offline-first disaster preparedness, emergency response, and recovery platform** designed for situations where internet connectivity becomes unreliable or completely unavailable.
+ResQNet is an **offline-first disaster preparedness, emergency response, and recovery platform** designed for situations where internet connectivity becomes unreliable or completely unavailable.

 The system ensures that users can still access: